Relationship of Prince Andrew and Jeffrey Epstein: Background

-Andrew was a friend of Jeffrey Epstein, an American financier who pleaded guilty to soliciting prostitution from someone under the age of 18 in 2008.
-Epstein, Ghislaine Maxwell and Harvey Weinstein had been hosted by Andrew at his residence, Royal Lodge, ahead of a masked ball at Windsor Castle for Princess Beatrice's 18th birthday celebrations in 2006 and two months after a US arrest warrant had been issued for Epstein for the sexual assault of a minor.
-Epstein was arrested by the police in Florida eight days after the event though Andrew denied having any knowledge about the arrest warrant issued in the US.
+Andrew was a friend of Jeffrey Epstein, an American financier who pleaded guilty in 2008 to soliciting prostitution from someone under the age of 18.
+Epstein, Ghislaine Maxwell, and Harvey Weinstein (the latter of whom would later also be exposed for sexual misconduct in 2017) had been hosted by Andrew at his residence, Royal Lodge, ahead of a masked ball at Windsor Castle for Princess Beatrice's 18th birthday celebrations in 2006.
+This was two months after a US arrest warrant had been issued for Epstein for the sexual assault of a minor.
+Epstein was arrested by police in Florida eight days after the event, though Andrew denied having any knowledge of the arrest warrant issued in the United States.
 BBC News reported in March 2011 that the friendship was producing "a steady stream of criticism", and there were calls for him to step down from his role as trade envoy.
-Andrew was also criticised in the media after his former wife, Sarah Ferguson, disclosed that he helped arrange for Epstein to pay off £15,000 of her debts.
-Andrew had been photographed in December 2010 strolling with Epstein in Central Park during a visit to New York City.
-In July 2011 Andrew's role as trade envoy was terminated because of escalating controversy over his associations, especially with Epstein.
+Andrew was also criticised in the media after his former wife, Sarah Ferguson, disclosed that he had helped arrange for Epstein to pay off £15,000 of her debts.
+Andrew had been photographed in December 2010 walking with Epstein in Central Park during a visit to New York City.
+In July 2011, Andrew's role as trade envoy was terminated because of escalating controversy over his associations, especially with Epstein.

-On 30 December 2014 a court filing in Florida by the lawyers Bradley J. Edwards and Paul G. Cassell alleged that Andrew was one of several prominent figures, including lawyer Alan Dershowitz and "a former prime minister", to have participated in sexual activities with a minor later identified as Virginia Giuffre (then known by her maiden name, Virginia Roberts), who was allegedly trafficked by Epstein.
+On 30 December 2014 a court filing in Florida, United States, by the lawyers Bradley J. Edwards and Paul G. Cassell alleged that Andrew was one of several prominent figures, including the lawyer Alan Dershowitz and "a former prime minister", to have participated in sexual activities with a minor later identified as Virginia Giuffre (then known by her maiden name, Virginia Roberts), who was allegedly trafficked by Epstein.
 An affidavit from Giuffre was included in an earlier lawsuit from 2008 accusing the US Justice Department of violating the Crime Victims' Rights Act during Epstein's first criminal case by not allowing several of his victims to challenge his plea deal; Andrew was otherwise not a party to the lawsuit.

 In January 2015 there was renewed media and public pressure for Buckingham Palace to explain Andrew's connection with Epstein.
 Buckingham Palace stated that "any suggestion of impropriety with underage minors is categorically untrue", and later repeated the denial.
 Requests from Giuffre's lawyers for a statement from Andrew about the allegations, under oath, were returned unanswered.